-It’s an exciting time for us, a new beginning with a tool that we’ve grown (and grown together with) for the past 5 years.
-After some consideration, we came to the conclusion that the core concept of AWR Cloud deserved a new approach that would bring it closer to how SEO and marketing are being done today.
+It's an exciting time for us, a new beginning with a tool that we've grown (and grown together with) for the past 5 years.
+After some consideration, we came to the conclusion that the core function of Advanced Web Ranking, which was the rank tracker, deserved a new approach that would bring it closer to how SEO and marketing are being done today.

 Here are some interesting facts about them: